LaunchCodeEducation/data-analysis-wiki/Course-Overview-and-Structure.md

 * Learn how to learn (learning mindset)
 * Problem solving skills
+* How to use spreadsheets in data analysis projects
 * Basic programming using Python
 * Introduction to databases in SQL
-* Importing, cleaning, performing exploratory data analysis, and reporting with visualizations.
+* Importing, cleaning, performing exploratory data analysis, and reporting with visualizations made in Tableau
+* Introduction to statistical modeling

 This content is meant to be a start and not the finish.
 With these skills students can proceed into more complex areas.